Chris Masters: Return to WWE (2009–2011)

-Masters was drafted back to the SmackDown brand on April 26 during the Supplemental Draft.
+Masters was drafted to the SmackDown brand on April 26 during the Supplemental Draft.
 In his first match on the brand, he defeated Chavo Guerrero.
 Masters found himself lossless in singles matches from May to September, winning eleven singles matches during that period, where all the matches took place on Superstars.
 Masters was announced as one of the men to compete in the Traditional Survivor Series Elimination Tag Team match as part of Team Mysterio, teaming with Rey Mysterio, Big Show, Kofi Kingston and Montel Vontavious Porter to take on Team Del Rio (Alberto Del Rio, Tyler Reks, Jack Swagger, Drew McIntyre and "Dashing" Cody Rhodes).
 On the November 19 episode of SmackDown, Masters lost to Swagger in a Survivor Series Showdown match.
 Later that same night, he competed in a 10-Man Survivor Series Showdown Battle Royal where he eliminated Rhodes, though later on in the match he was eliminated, the Battle Royal was won by Mysterio and Big Show (as it was a team vs team battle royal).
 At the Survivor Series pay-per-view, Masters was eliminated by Del Rio, but his team still went on to win.
 In late 2010, Masters mentored Byron Saxton on NXT.
 In February and March 2011, Masters would feud with Tyler Reks on Superstars, and Masters won all four matches they had with each other.
 A push and possible gimmick change was rumored, but never materialized.

 On April 26, 2011, Masters was drafted back to the Raw brand as part of the 2011 supplemental draft but never wrestled on Raw in his four months as a Raw wrestler.
-His last appearance on WWE programming was against Jack Swagger on August 4, 2011, episode of Superstars in a losing effort.
-On August 5, 2011, Mordetzky was released from his contract by WWE.
-His release (as well as the releases of Vladimir Kozlov and David Hart Smith) was referenced in a worked shoot moment on the August 8 episode of Raw by WWE Champion CM Punk.
+His last appearance on WWE programming was against Jack Swagger on the August 4, 2011 episode of Superstars in a losing effort.
+On August 5, 2011, Masters was released from WWE.
+His release (as well as the releases of Vladimir Kozlov and David Hart Smith) was mentioned in a worked shoot segment on the August 8 episode of Raw by then-WWE Champion CM Punk.